- Basic Course Information

 - Major Course Requirements

 - Exams.
-There will be three major exams spaced throughout the semester.
+There will be multiple major exams spaced throughout the semester.
 Exam questions may include any combination of the following: true/false, multiple choice, fill in the blanks, short answer, graphs, and essay.

 - Writing Assignments.
 There will be multiple writing assignments spaced throughout the semester.